griffithlab/rnaseq_tutorial_wiki/AWS-Setup.md

 From AWS Console select Services -> IAM.
 Go to Users, Create User, specify a user name, and Create.
 Download credentials to a safe location for later reference if needed.
 Select the new user and go to Security Credentials -> Manage Password -> 'Assign a Custom Password'.
 Go to Groups -> Create a New Group, specify a group name and Next.
 Attach a policy to the group.
 In this case we give all EC2 privileges but no other AWS privileges by specifying "AmazonEC2FullAccess".
 Hit Next, review and then Create Group.
 Select the Group -> Add Users to Group, select your new user to add it to the new group.

 ###Launch student instance
 1. Go to AWS console.
 Login.
+Select EC2.
 2. Launch Instance, search for "cshl_seqtec_2015_v3" in Community AMIs and Select.
-3. Choose "m3.2xlarge" instance type.
+3. Choose "m4.2xlarge" instance type.
-4. Select one instance to launch (e.g., one per student and instructor)
-5. Select "Protect against accidental termination"
+4. Select one instance to launch (e.g., one per student and instructor), and select "Protect against accidental termination"
+5. Make sure that you see two snapshots (e.g., the 32GB root volume and 500GB EBS volume you set up earlier)
+6. Create a tag with name=StudentName
-6. Choose existing security group call "SSH_HTTP_8081_IN_ALL_OUT".
+7. Choose existing security group call "SSH_HTTP_8081_IN_ALL_OUT".
 Review and Launch.
-7. Choose an existing key pair (either CSHL.pem)
+8. Choose an existing key pair (either CSHL.pem)
-8. View instances and wait for them to finish initiating.
+9. View instances and wait for them to finish initiating.
+10. Find your instance in console and select it, then hit connect to get your public.ip.address.
-9. Login to each node `ssh -i CSHL.pem ubuntu@[public.ip.address]`.
+11. Login to node `ssh -i CSHL.pem ubuntu@[public.ip.address]`.
-10. Optional - set up DNS redirects (see below)
+12. Optional - set up DNS redirects (see below)

 ###Set up a dynamic DNS service